Ilan-GG/Hackathon_Guadalahacks/README.md

 # Hackathon Guadalahacks Project 🌍

-This repository contains a geospatial data processing pipeline for Points of Interest (POI) validation and classification, developed during the **Guadalahacks Hackathon**.
+This repository contains a geospatial data processing pipeline for Points of Interest (POI) validation and classification for HERE Technologies Company, developed during the **Guadalahacks Hackathon**.
 The system validates POI locations against street networks using satellite imagery and geometric analysis.

 ## 📌 Project Description